 Radios I Have Known

-The title says "tuner" because my longtime reference for FM reception ability and sound quality is a high-fidelity tuner, the NAD 4300.
+The title says "tuner" because my longtime reference for FM reception ability and sound quality has been a high-fidelity component tuner, the NAD 4300 AM/FM tuner.

 I have found three sets of performance specifications for this tuner!
 One set is found in sales brochures; the other two are in the service manual.
 One of those is for US models while the other is for non-US models.